- Dr James Stewart

 Edinburgh Living Lab (with Ewan Klein, Cat Magill, Morgan Currie, Steve Earl, Sally Kerr)

-Ethics in the Internet of Things at Edinburgh University (With Charles Raab and Andres Dominguez)
+Ethics and Governance in the Internet of Things at Edinburgh University (With Charles Raab and Andres Dominguez)

 Mobility Data Platform for Research and Innovation in the Edinburgh Region (with Winston Kwon and many others)

 ISSTI WP1: Girls and Boys Stay in to Play [download]

 Internet and Society

 A long term honours undergraduate course, providing a basis in inderstanding of the social, economic, andinnovation dimenions the internet in contemporary society.
 Mostly for CHSS students, with some Engineering students.
 First Semester

 An experimental new course, using an experiential learning approach for 1st and 2nd year students from any discipline Students work in mixed-discipline groups to measure and design potential interventions on 'wicked' problems introduced by partner organisations in the Edinburgh Living Lab, from both outside and inside the University.
 Second Semester with Morgan Currie.